christofsteel/syng/README.md

 This installs both the playback client (`syng client`) and a configuration GUI (`syng gui`).

 **Note:** When installing via PyPI, you need to have [mpv](https://mpv.io/) installed on the playback client, and the `mpv` binary must be in your `PATH`.

+### Windows

+Windows support is experimental, but you can download the current version from [Releases](https://github.com/christofsteel/syng/releases).
+No installation necessary, you can just run the `exe`.

 ## Running